facelessuser/soupsieve/docs/src/markdown/selectors.md

 ### HTML and XML Selectors

 The CSS selectors are based off of the CSS level 4 specification.
 Primarily support has been added for selectors that were feasible to implement and most likely to get practical use.
-Selectors that cannot provide meaningful matches, simply match nothing.
+Selectors that cannot provide meaningful matches will match nothing.
 An example would be `:focus` which will match nothing because elements cannot be focused outside of a browser.
-Though most of the selectors have been implemented, there are still a few that are not.
+Though most of the selectors have been implemented, there are still a few that have not.

 Below shows accepted selectors.
 When speaking about namespaces, they only apply to XML, XHTML, or when dealing with recognized foreign tags in HTML5.
 You must configure the CSS [namespaces](./api.md#namespaces) when attempting to evaluate namespaces.

 While an effort is made to mimic CSS selector behavior, there may be some differences or quirks, please report issues if any are found.
-We do not support all CSS selector features, but enough to make filtering and searching more enjoyable.

 Selector                        | Example                             | Description
 ------------------------------- | ----------------------------------- | -----------